Taipan-4ik/Museum-landing/README.md

 ## Features
 - Responsive design: optimized for different screen sizes and devices, responses on width 320px, 768px 1280px.
-- Smooth animations
+- Smooth animations.
-- Scroll to Top Button: Easily return to the top of the page.
+- Scroll to Top Button: easily return to the top of the page.